 On Tuesday night just before her concert, Grammy award winning singer Lorde finally met MLB Hall of Famer George Brett , the man responsible for inspiring her hit single “Royal.”

 — MLB (@MLB) April 16, 2014

 The image was a 1976 National Geographic picture of Kansas City third baseman George Brett.
-Lorde’s mother, Sonja Yelich, told the a href=http://www.kansascity.com/2014/04/15/4962015/report-george-brett-finally-meeting.html>Kansas City Star in March that the New Zealand teen collected National Geographic’s when she was younger.
+Kansas City Star notes that Lorde’s mother, Sonja Yelich, told the publication in March that the New Zealand teen collected National Geographic’s when she was younger.
 Though they just met, the baseball icon sent Lorde an autographed jersey during a Kansas City concert with a short message, “Lorde, you are Royal to me."